-Many of us are now trying our best to reject single-use plastics whenever we can.
+Many of us are now trying our best to reject single-use plastics whenever possible.
 Plastics can, of course, be very useful materials.
-But there is a range of reasons why single-use items, such as plastic bottles, have no place in our modern world.
+But there are many reasons why single-use items, such as plastic bottles, have no place in our modern world.

-Thankfully, we can say no to plastic bottles and choose reusable water bottles, which we can use and maintain for years.
-There are many brands out there, but we often hear the argument of “stainless steel vs. plastic water bottles” when it comes down to making a choice.
+Thankfully, we can say no to plastic bottles and choose water bottles we can use and maintain for years.
+Many brands are out there, but we often hear the argument of “stainless steel vs. plastic water bottles” when picking the ideal drinking bottles.

 In this article, we'll explore the problems with disposable plastic bottles and talk about why reusable plastic bottles might not be the answer.
 We'll talk about whether stainless steel options might be better.